lsst-dm/dmtn-001/index.rst

 3. People can no longer build or use the stack with the system Python.

 4. Executable shell scripts should ensure they run ``setup`` rather than relying on the setup of the parent shell.
+This is because ``DYLD_LIBRARY_PATH`` will no longer be guaranteed to be set in the subshell.
+For an explicit discussion of this see :ref:`sip-examples`.

-5. If a package requires OpenSSL consider optionally using Apple CommonCrypto.
-Otherwise OpenSSL may have to be made an explicit pre-requisite on OS X.
+5. If a package requires OpenSSL, consider supporting both OpenSSL and Apple CommonCrypto.
+Otherwise OpenSSL may have to be made an explicit prerequisite on OS X.

 Remaining Issues